mvogiatzis/first-stories-twitter/README.md

 How to run
 ---------------
-Tweets.txt is just a sample file, you should run the crawler first and gather a number of tweets to process.
-Alternatively you can connect a Twitter spout similar to this and process the tweets in real-time.
-To run the crawler:

 This project uses Maven to build and run.
 Install Maven (preferably version 3.x) by following the [Maven installation instructions](http://maven.apache.org/download.cgi).

+Tweets.txt is just a sample file, you should run the crawler first and gather a number of tweets to process.
+Alternatively you can connect a Twitter spout similar to $

+**To run the tweets crawler** type the following in the command line:
+`mvn compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=crawler.Crawler`

 **To compile and run the project in local mode**, type the following command while being on the project root directory
 `mvn compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=trident.FirstStoryDetection`